-Tina Fey Absolutely Destroys Nazis, Trump & Paul Ryan While Eating A Sheet Cake
+Tina Fey Absolutely Destroys Nazis, Trump And Paul Ryan While Eating A Sheet Cake

 It starts with ordering a cake.

-Then, as she attacks the cake, she makes short work of Nazis, Donald Trump, Paul Ryan, Ann Coulter and more.
+Then, as she attacks the cake, she makes short work of Nazis, President Donald Trump, House Speaker Paul Ryan, conservative commentator Ann Coulter and more.

 Watch as Fey shows “Weekend Update” anchors Colin Jost and Michael Che all about “sheet caking.”
 Then, get ready to order a cake of your own.